SidonTheTroll/cave-of-ordeals/Practical/Physics/5-meter-bridge-series.md

 - Difference = $R_S-R_S'$ = 0 $\Omega$

 # Result
-Withing the limits of experimental error, the experimental and theoretical values of the series combination of resistances are equal.
+Within the limits of experimental error, the experimental and theoretical values of the series combination of resistances are equal.
 So the law of combination of series stands verified.

+# Precautions
+1. All the connections should be neat and tight.
+2. The plugs of the resistance box must be kept tight by giving a gentle twist after inserting them.
+3. The jockey should not be pressed too hard on the wire, as otherwise it will damage the uniformity of the meter bridge.
+4. Move the jockey gently over the bridge wire and do not rub it against the wire.
+5. Ensure that the same lengths of resistance wires $R_1$ and $R_2$ are used for determining $R_S$ as have been used for determining $R_1$ and $R_2$ individually.

+# Sources of Error
+1. The meter bridge may not be of uniform area of cross-section along its entire length.
+2. There may be end errors due to resistances of copper strips at the ends of the meter bridge.
+3. The effective lengths of the resistance wire used while measuring $R_S$ may not be exactly same as those used while measuring $R_1$ and $R_2$ respectively.